 Do Not Surrender to the Mom Jeans

-I recently revisited this article at Rocket City Mom while revamping my portfolio.
-I was thrilled (and a little shocked) to see that my little lament on "mom fashion" had received 35 Facebook Likes!
 Connecting with people is a reason that I started blogging several years ago.
-Making readers laugh is one of the greatest feelings in the world.
+Making people laugh is one of the greatest feelings in the world.
 I have often found that it is easier to get your point across with a joke and a smile.